mepto/p9/readme.md

 `source <your-virtual-env-name>/bin/activate`

+4. Secret key

+Create a .litreview.secret file in the Settings folder and add a json dictionary with the SECRET_KEY for Django.

-4. Install the dependencies with pip
+5. Install the dependencies with pip

 `pip install -r requirements.txt`

+6. Database

+The database is a sqlite3 database.
+One is provided with the project but should you wish to create your own, it should be named litreview.sqlite3 or the settings file updated locally accordingly.

+Django migrations will then need to be run.

 ## How to use